-The Fund's investment objective is to seek dividend income and long-term capital appreciation.
+The Fund's investment objective is to achieve long-term growth of capital.
 The Fund's investment objective has been adopted as a non-fundamental investment policy and may be changed by the Fund's Board of Trustees without shareholder approval upon 60 days' written notice to shareholders.